janbodnar/JasperReports-Skolenie/examples/multiaxis-chart/README.md

 # JasperReports multi-axis chart

-The example shows two line charts.
+The example shows two line charts created with `multiAxisChart` tag.
 Each of the charts is placed into `axis` tag.
-We use `axisFormat` to visually separate the two line charts.
+We use `axisFormat` to visually
+separate the two line charts.

 ```xml
 <multiAxisChart>